What to do if you've got a 2.2 and want a graduate job in property

 If it says they want a 2.1, don’t apply to the firm with a 2.2 or lower.
 They have been clear and you don't want to look as though you haven’t read the job ad properly.

 Some firms with graduate schemes don’t specify a 2.1 and a rare few say they accept 2.2s.
-Often, no grade is specified and instead firms ask for candidates with a ‘strong academic record’ or ‘good qualifications’.
+Often, no grade is specified and instead firms ask for candidates with a ‘sound academic record’ or ‘good qualifications’.
 Such firms have recently included Savills and Gerald Eve.
 TARGETjobs interprets this to mean that, above all, these firms are looking for 2.1 candidates (as this is proof of strong academics), so if you have a 2.2 you could still apply and have a slim chance of success – as long as you show you are an exceptional candidate apart from your university work.

 If the job advert doesn’t specify a 2.1 or a strong academic record, candidates with a 2.2 can of course apply.
 But remember, recruiters are still likely to favour candidates with the top grades, so consider how to highlight your strengths.
 (See Option 1, below.)